Mithun1508/Tic-Tac-Toe-Socket.io-Vue.js/README.md

 # Set up server for socket.io
 We will first create a folder outside the Vue project.
 Create a file server.js inside the folder.
 We will create an express server inside the folder.

-Run npm init.
-It will set apackage.json file.
+Run $ npm init.
+It will set a package.json file.

 Then run

-npm i socket.io
+$ npm i socket.io

 It will install socket.io in the project.